 - The School District of Palm Beach County Home Education does not provide a diploma, books, curricula, or materials for home education students.
 Off-Adoption Textbooks (books no longer used in our district schools) may be available to the public by contacting your local school.

 - The Next Generation Sunshine State Standards (NGSSS), Florida Standards Assessment (FSA), End-of-Course Exam (EOC) is one of 5 options for satisfying the annual evaluation for home education students.
 Home education students must pre-register with the Home Education Office to take these exams.
-Please call (561) 434-8052 to inquire about testing dates and registration.
+Please call (561) 434-8052 to inquire about test registration.
+Students interested in taking the PSAT, please contact the testing coordinator at your zoned school.

 - If a home education student enrolls in a public school within the School District of Palm Beach County, grade placement and credits will be determined by the school administrator(s) according to district policies.
 The student's curriculum, portfolio, official transcripts (e.g., accredited correspondence programs), and annual evaluations may be reviewed at the school prior to placement or credit decisions.